WillDeary/WillDeary.github.io/_posts/2020-05-23-introduction.md

 a child, in fact my mother tells me the only reason I learnt to read as a child was because i wanted to play Monkey Island (probably not a game for a young child but oh well...).
 When I turned 18 I had the opportunity to move to London to pursue my fencing training with the British national team being funded via UKSport.
+So I delayed going to university and jumped upon this chance to train full-time.
 This was a brilliant time for me, moving to London, training "full-time" and almost living by myself.
 I say almost because I was very fortunate for a lovely woman to let me stay in her house while i was training, though she was extremely busy so for the most part I was by myself.
 So this dream of being a full-time athlete...
 Let me tell you, it gets real boring.
 We trained 5 days a week and most of the time it was 9am-3pm.
 This gave me most of the afternoon and the evening free.
 At 18 what excitement this was, 7 hours free to play computer games!
 Great!
 Well, no, after a few months of playing computer games non-stop, it gets a little dull.
 So that was how I ended up teaching myself how to program.
-I think this bewildered my Father as he had been trying to teach me how to program for years, and i had no interest in it..
+I think this bewildered my Father as he had been trying to teach me how to program for years, and I had no interest in it..
 Oops.
+So here I was learning how to make very very basic computer games and websites.
+So, i thought why don't I do this for my degree.
+(I had originally applied for aeronautical engineering. :sleeping:)